PostHog/posthog.com/contents/blog/data-warehouse-launch.md

 All that is just using our pre-built connectors.
 You can also bring data into PostHog from almost anywhere using [Snowflake, Cloudflare R2, Amazon S3, Google Cloud Storage](/docs/data-warehouse/setup), or [custom sources](/docs/data-warehouse/setup#linking-a-custom-source) — and we’re fascinated to see what further use-cases teams will come up with.

 Over the beta we’ve already seen teams sync everything from their bank data (for analyzing P&L without an accountant) to CRMs (for monitoring sales team performance).
-Teams like [Headshot Pro, for example, have even synced Google Adwords](/customers/headshot-pro) so they can analyze marketing data in detail.
+Teams like [Headshot Pro, for example, have even synced Google Adwords](/customers/headshot-pro) so they can analyze marketing data in detail and attribute it to sign-ups and usage.

 Ultimately, this is why we’ve poured so much attention into building our data warehouse recently — so we can give developers the tools they need to [build more successful products](/handbook/why-does-posthog-exist).
 If that means working with external data, then that’s what the data warehouse (along with [HogQL](/docs/hogql) and [insights](/product-analytics)) is for.